Drug Rehab and Alcohol Rehab in Sunderland or near Sunderland

 You can read more about the disease of addiction here.

-If you contact Rehab Recovery in Sunderland, we’ll be able to offer instant support and advice.
+If you contact Rehab Recovery for help finding drug and alcohol rehab in Sunderland, we’ll be able to offer instant support and advice.

-We can refer you to specialised rehabilitation in Sunderland for a wide range of addictions – whether it’s substance use disorders, behavioural addictions or a physical dependence.
+We can refer you to a specialised drug and alcohol rehab service in Sunderland for a wide range of addictions – whether it’s substance use disorders, behavioural addictions or physical dependence.

 After a review by The DSM-5 assessment or The American Society of Addiction Medicine’s Patient Placement Criteria, you could receive a medical diagnosis.

-And if you feel like it’s something you need, we can also help you to develop a person-centred care plan.
+And if you feel like it’s something you need, we can also help you to develop a person-centred care plan to address your unique requirements for drug and alcohol rehab in Sunderland.

 Start your recovery journey at a drug and alcohol rehab in Sunderland by calling our expert team on 0800 088 66 86

-The importance of dual diagnosis during drug and alcohol rehab in Sunderland
+The importance of dual diagnosis during drug rehab and alcohol rehab in Sunderland

-A person with their hands clasped in Sunderland
+A person with their hands clasped at a drug rehab and alcohol rehab in Sunderland

-Both an addiction and a mental health problem being present in an individual is referred to as a dual diagnosis.
+Both an addiction and a mental health problem being present in an individual is referred to as a dual diagnosis and is a fairly common occurance at drug and alcohol rehab in Sunderland and across the UK.

 Those with a dual diagnosis will require treatment in Sunderland that is more comprehensive, integrated and that deals with both issues as one.

-If you are suffering from addiction as well as a mental health problem in Sunderland, you will find it easier to recover with psychiatric treatment.
+If you are suffering from drug or alcohol addiction as well as a mental health problem in Sunderland, you will find it easier to recover at rehab with specialised psychiatric treatment.

 A psychiatrist or medical professional can see if you meet the requirements for any conditions by measuring you with a psychiatric assessment.

-This will help you to get the medical care you need to recover from addiction and stay sober.
+This will help you to get the medical care you need whilst at rehab in Sunderland, giving you the best chance of successfuly recovering from drug or alcohol addiction and stay sober afterwards.

 To find out how a drug and alcohol rehab in Sunderland will work to support your mental health, call our team today on 0800 088 66 86

-The benefits of residential drug and alcohol rehab in Sunderland
+The benefits of residential drug rehab and alcohol rehab in Sunderland

-Although residential rehab isn’t suitable for everyone (as we’ve detailed below), it could definitely benefit those with more severe addiction issues.
+Although residential drug and alcohol rehab in Sunderland isn’t suitable for everyone (as we’ve detailed below), it could definitely benefit those with more severe drug or alcohol addiction issues.

 It gives you a chance to get away and reset, which can be especially good for people currently in toxic environments.